Artuchka/file-cabinet/YDNJSY_2.md

 turned into a scope at runtime rather than compile time, and its property oops becomes a variable in that scope.
 Again, this is a terrible idea, for performance and readability reasons

+3. new Function("return this")
+yeah, functions may be created from string code nasty, i know

 Fortunately, neither of these cheats is available in strict-mode